London Law Program

-The London Law Program is the oldest study-abroad program run by an American law school and features the only full-year London option approved by the American Bar Association.
+The London Law Program is the oldest study-abroad program run by an American law school and the only year-long overseas program approved by the American Bar Association.
 All courses and instruction conform to the standards of the ABA and the Association of American Law Schools.

 Michael Addo is the Notre Dame London Law Program's director.

 A view of Big Ben from Trafalgar Square.

 Why Study in London?

 One of the reasons law students benefit from studying in London is that English law is the basis for American law.
 Therefore, understanding the common law of England is helpful when trying to understand the origins and trajectory of American law.
 The English system is also the mother of legal systems used in Australia, Canada, New Zealand, India, and other nations of the former British Commonwealth.